You’d never know that these innocuous phrases may not be the best to tell your kids. Avoid these 5 things you tell your kids but probably shouldn’t.

 “Um… yeah!” he replied.

 And who can blame him for lying?
-Asking questions you already know the answers to and that are borderline accusatory can only breed lies as he tries to save face.
-Instead, just ask, “Can you wash your hands?” or simply, “Wash your hands, please.”
+Asking questions you already know the answers to can lead him to lie as he tries to save face.
+Instead, just ask, “Can you wash your hands?” or, “Wash your hands, please.”

 #4: “Good job!”

-This is perhaps the phrase I struggle with the most, considering that it’s often out my mouth before I even realize what I’m saying.
+This is perhaps the phrase I struggle with the most.
 So what’s the big deal with saying “good job”?

 First, saying “good job” too often can lead kids to rely too much on our opinions to feel good about themselves.
-They might even lose interest in the activity if we don’t offer praise often enough (ideally, kids should enjoy the activity even if no witnesses were around to offer said praise).
-And most importantly, saying “good job” places judgment, which, at times can be appropriate, but often should simply be left out of the equation.
+They might even lose interest in the activity if we don’t offer praise often enough.
+Kids should enjoy the activity even if no witnesses were around to offer said praise).
+And saying “good job” places judgment.

-Rather than saying “good job,” offer descriptive praise, which means describing what is going on rather than evaluative praise, which places judgment on the action.
+Rather than saying “good job,” offer descriptive praise.
+Describe what’s going on.
 For instance, say, “It looks like you’re enjoying your toy,” or “You did it!”

 #5: “Say ‘sorry’.”

-This doesn’t imply that kids are off the hook.
-And I do think reminding our kids to say sorry is appropriate for accidental mishaps, like inadvertently knocking my eye with his hand as my son did tonight.
-It’s akin to reminding kids to say ‘please’ and ‘thank you’ as part of manners.
+This doesn’t mean kids are off the hook.
+Reminding kids to say sorry is appropriate for accidents.
+It’s like reminding kids to say ‘please’ and ‘thank you’ as part of manners.

-However, for other situations, we can achieve better results when we approach the situation with a different tactic.
-For instance, acknowledge his intentions and any underlying feelings he may have that prompted him to misbehave.
-“You seem tired,” would show empathy on your part and possibly point to a reason why he acted up.
+But we’re better off acknowledging the intentions that prompted him to misbehave.
+“You seem tired,” would show empathy on your part and point to a reason he acted up.

-Then you can acknowledge other people’s feelings, thereby encouraging empathy on his part: “When you raised your voice, your brother got scared and upset.”
+Then you can acknowledge other people’s feelings and encourage empathy on his part: “When you raised your voice, your brother got scared and upset.”
 You can even offer suggestions on what he can do instead.
 “Can you try kissing his head?
 Maybe that will make him feel better.”

 If anything, at least suggest saying sorry.
 Many times my son will get upset when he realizes he has upset us.
 When I see him upset, I suggest, “You can say ‘sorry’ and that would make me feel better.”